cosmos/gravity-bridge/module/x/gravity/spec/03_state_transitions.md

 ## MsgWithdrawClaim

-This event is fired when a `OutgoingTxBatch` is executed on Ethereum, sending the tokens in that `OutgoingTXBatch` to their destinations on Ethereum.
+This event is fired when a `BatchTx` is executed on Ethereum, sending the tokens in that `OutgoingTXBatch` to their destinations on Ethereum.

 ### On event observed: